 The color scheme consists of shades of blue, from light to dark.
 This creates a sense of depth, perspective, stability, and reliability, aligning with the company’s status as a major player in the children’s content market.

 Beneath the number “9” is the company name, written in a simple yet confident two-level font.
 This font appears modern and clear, complementing the sense of professionalism and stability.
-Overall, the logo highlights playful and creative elements while remaining modern and serious, reflecting the company’s direction after the rebranding.
+Overall, the logo effectively balances playful and creative elements with a modern, serious tone, reflecting the company’s direction following the rebrand.